Reverse Proxy for HTTPS

 Below is a sample configuration, you can change the port or adjust the settings according to your actual situation.

-Save as daemon_https.conf and put it in the /etc/nginx/sites-enableddirectory
+and put it in the /etc/nginx/sites-enabled

-You can also place the configuration directly at the end of the nginx.conf file (before the last curly brace).
+You can also place the configuration directly at the end of the nginx.conf

 In case of multiple daemons, simple add the following configuration repeatedly with different ports and addresses.